-The Watershed Foundation’s reconstruction of 500 feet of Winona Lake’s Limitless Park shoreline began this month, following months of an intensive public education campaign.
+The Watershed Foundation’s reconstruction of 500 feet of Winona Lake’s Limitless Park shoreline began this winter, following months of an intensive public education campaign.

 “This project has taken years of planning,” explained Lyn Crighton, TWF Executive Director.
 “To see it come into fruition is overwhelmingly exciting for us, as well as our many partners and generous funders!”

 Two main health and safety issues affecting the park will be fixed with the engineering of this project.

 “The old seawall was a crumbling safety hazard for park visitors,” said Crighton.
 “While the remaining shoreline eroded it diminished water quality by adding sediments and algae-inducing nutrients to the lake, especially with waves created by the new surfing/wakeboard boats.
 Not only that, but the landscape of primarily turf grass, especially along the shoreline, has attracted an overpopulation of exotic invasive Canada geese.
 The goose droppings spread throughout the park’s lawn, trails and even the new splash pad, presenting a public health risk.”

 According to the U.S. Centers for Disease Control, exposure to goose droppings can cause diarrhea, urinary tract infections or respiratory illness.
 Goose droppings can also contain salmonella and other germs that cause gastrointestinal issues.
 Large numbers of geese leave large quantities of feces.
 A single goose can defecate every 20 minutes and can produce up to 1.5 to two pounds of feces each day.